Air France Flight 8969: Raid

-GIGN commando Philippe Bardelli was leading a column up the front right stairs, as that team was tasked with throwing stun grenades in the cockpit, when a 7.62 × 39 mm bullet from an AK-47 hit his drawn pistol and detonated the cartridges; Bardelli later remarked that his pistol which was hit saved his life since such AK-47 rounds were able to penetrate the GIGN's helmet visors.
+GIGN commando Philippe Bardelli was leading a column up the front right stairs, as that team was tasked with throwing stun grenades in the cockpit, when a 7.62×39mm bullet from an AK-47 hit his drawn pistol and detonated the cartridges; Bardelli later remarked that his pistol thereby saved his life, since such AK-47 rounds were able to penetrate the GIGN's helmet visors.
 The remaining hijacker kept the GIGN at bay for 20 minutes, but he eventually ran out of ammunition and died from a gunshot wound.
 Meanwhile, the GIGN operatives were not sure which men were the hijackers and how many were still alive, so they considered all male passengers as potentially being hijackers.
 The flight engineer, Alain Bossuat, radioed the tower stating that the hijackers were dead and that there were no more left.
 This signaled to GIGN forces that a final clearing of the A300 could begin.
-Delhemme said that when the forces entered the aircraft, they ordered him to put his hands on his head.
-Delhemme said that, after the hijacking ordeal had run its course, he refused to leave with his hands on his head and be "punished like a child".
+Dhellemme said that when the forces entered the aircraft, they ordered him to put his hands on his head.
+Dhellemme said that, after the hijacking ordeal had run its course, he refused to leave with his hands on his head and be "punished like a child".
 Burgniard said that when she saw Bossuat handcuffed, the cabin crew told the forces to let him go as the individual was the flight engineer.
 At 5:35 p.m., Favier radioed to the tower that the incident was over; the incident had unfolded over 54 hours.

 All of the hijackers had been killed.
-The remaining passengers and crew survived the 20-minute gun battle.A Of the remaining passengers, 13 received minor injuries.
+The remaining passengers and crew survived the 20-minute gun battle.
+Of the remaining passengers, 13 received minor injuries.
 Nine of the 30 GIGN operatives received injuries; of them, one received serious wounds.
 Three crew members received injuries.
-Delhemme was hit by bullets in his right elbow and thigh.
-Bossuat received minor injuries; the dead bodies of two hijackers had shielded Delhemme and Bossuat from gunfire.
+Dhellemme was hit by bullets in his right elbow and thigh.
+Bossuat received minor injuries; the dead bodies of two hijackers had shielded Dhellemme and Bossuat from gunfire.
 Borderie, the most seriously injured, fractured his elbow and thigh from the 5-metre (16 ft) drop.
 Favier said that he determined that the operation was a success since none of the GIGN received fatal injuries.
-French Prime Minister Édouard Balladur said that the events unfolded "exceptionally well".
+French prime minister Édouard Balladur said that the events unfolded "exceptionally well".